JoelAlftberg/gothenburg-restaurants-data/README.md

 # Opening hours of restaurants in the Gothenburg area
 A python project that uses the Google Places API to collect all the opening hours of restaurants in the Gothenburg area, then stores it in a .csv file.

+## What I aim to learn

+- To use Pandas and the concept of dataframes
+- How to query an API and effectively store the data
+- How to clean data

 ## TO-DO

 - [ ] Store results in a .csv file